 A survey of visual media, past and present, with particular emphasis on expressionism and realism and how they mirror society.
 Technique as well as theory is covered.
-Prerequisite: 60 credit hours completed

 HUM 3130 INTRODUCTION TO MUSIC 3 credits

 The study of music from the past and present, and its impact on our culture.
 Included is a survey of music from historical periods and the relationship of this auditory art form to other areas of the humanities.